-This technique can be helpful for teenagers who are struggling to understand their own emotions.
+Our findings show that this technique can be helpful for teenagers who are struggling to understand their own emotions.

 This technique is where the coach summarizes what has been discussed in the coaching session.
-This can help to consolidate learning and ensure that key points have been covered.
+This can help consolidate learning and ensure that key points have been covered.

-This technique can be helpful for teenagers who need help understanding the main points of the conversation.
+Our research indicates that this technique can be helpful for teenagers who need help understanding the main points of the conversation.